cshapard26/ECE1181/_pages/Project/FinalProject.md

 Input: "palindromeemordnilap"<br>
 Output: "Palindrome" or "True" or "1" (any of these work)

-## Binary Search (2 Credits)*
+## Factorial Calculator (2 Credits)*
-Pre-sorted dictionary given
+Write a program that takes a 1 digit number as input from the terminal and calculates the factorial (!).
+Remember that a factorial, n!, is calculated as (n * n-1 * n-2 ... * 2 * 1).
+This should be done through a loop and not brute forced.
+Note that there is a multiplication command in ARM (it is MUL, and you use it just like an ADD or SUB).
+Though the input needs to be from the terminal, you can view the output in the debugger.
+Examples:

+Input: "5"<br>
+Output: (gdb) value in R6 is 0x78, or 120 in decimal

+Input: "9"<br>
+Output: (gdb) value in R6 is 0x58980, or 362880 in decimal

-## Ceasar Cipher (2 Credits)
+## Caesar Cipher (2 Credits)
-assume all lowercase inputs
+Write a program that takes a string and a number as inputs (one after the other) and shifts all letters by the given amount.
+This creates a classic Caesar Cipher.
+You can assume that the input is always lowercase and alphabetic and that the number is always a single-digit positive integer.
+Examples:

+Input: "cooper
+        2      "<br>
+Output: "eqqrgt"

+Input: "a secret message
+        9                "<br>
+Output: "j bnlanc vnbbjpn"

 ---

-## Factorial Calculator (3 Credits)*
+## Binary Search (3 Credits)*
-Write a program that takes a 1 digit number as input from the terminal and calculates the factorial
+You are given a pre-sorted list of elements.
+Write a program that uses binary search to find a given element.
+You do not need to take input from the terminal (all searching can be hard coded and shown in the debugger).
+You can find the sorted list/code given [here](/ECE1181/pages/Project/BinarySearch.md)

 ## Blinking Lights v2.0 (3 Credits)
-Change the code to support up to 5 lights.
-Must be algorithmic (not hard coded)
+Change the code from Lab 9 to support up to 5 lights.
+The code must be algorithmic (you cannot hard code each number).
+In theory, your program should be able to support up to 32 lights with very few changes.
+You only need to use up to 5 lights as a test.
+More supplies are avaliable upon request.

-## Modulus Operator (3 Credits)
+## Division/Modulus Operator (3 Credits)
-Implement a macro that finds the Modulus (%) of two inputs and returns the R in R0 and the Q in R1.
+Implement a macro that divides two numbers.
+It should return the whole-number quotient in R6 and the remainder (% or Modulus) in R7.
+You cannot use the division commands or functions already present in ARM.
+You do not need to take input or output from the terminal.
+The code should work by hard-coding 2 numbers into R0 and R1 which are your dividend and divisor, respectively.
+You can view the output in the debugger.

 ## Bubble Sort (3 Credits)*
 Not a dictionary